-Your sewer connections could be contributing to overflows and backups in your neighborhood.
-These connections are prohibited by City law because of the burden it places on the City’s sanitary sewer system.
-Fixing them so that rainwater can flow naturally to storm sewers and waterways, rather than into sanitary sewers, will help reduce sewer backups in basements and several other problems.
-Keep Out the Rain, a free limited-time program, can help.
+Did you know your sewer connections could be contributing to overflows and backups in your neighborhood?
+Certain connections are prohibited by City law because they place a burden on the City’s sanitary sewer system.
+Fixing these allows rainwater to flow naturally to storm sewers and waterways, rather than into sanitary sewers.
+This makes them rain ready and helps reduce sewer backups in basements along with several other problems.

-Keep Out the Rain, a limited-time program to help residents find and fix prohibited connections–for free.
-In addition to providing peace of mind, your participation in this program can help reduce future wastewater treatment costs and basement backups in your community.
-Our professional team will visit your home to conduct a 15-minute Sewer Connection Check-up to find and fix connections that allow rainwater into the sanitary sewer system.
-If we find a connection that should be fixed, the City of Kansas City, Missouri will pay for a licensed, pre-qualified plumber to do the work for free!
+Our professional team will visit your home to conduct a 15-minute Sewer Connection Check-up to find connections that allow rainwater into the sanitary sewer system.
+If we identify a connection that should be fixed, the City of Kansas City, Missouri will pay for a licensed, pre-qualified plumber to do the work for free!

 Is My Participation Required?

 In 2015, the Kansas City Council passed Ordinance No. 150452 which prohibits the direct connection of downspouts, sump pumps or any other drainage mechanisms to the City’s sanitary sewer system.
 Your property may be a possible source for this type of prohibited connection.
 If so, the Keep Out the Rain program will find and fix them for free.

 Enter your address below to see if your property is eligible for Keep Out the Rain, and to learn when we will be working in your area.
 Or call us at 816-513-0200 or send us an email.